Data-Chemist-Handbook/Data-Chemist-Handbook.github.io/_pages/Machine_learning.md

 ***Step 2.3: Upload the Kaggle API Key***
 Once you have the kaggle.json file, you need to upload it to your Python environment:

-1. If you're using a notebook environment like Google Colab, use the code below to upload the file.
+1. If you're using a notebook environment like Google Colab, use the code below to upload the file:
 <pre>
     <code class="python">
 # Upload the kaggle.json file from google.colab import